 Why get an American IP address?

 People might want to obtain a US IP address for several reasons.
 American residents traveling abroad can use it to watch geo-restricted streaming services like Netflix or Hulu.
-Netflix restricts its catalog depending on where you’ve logged in from so it’s a good choice if you would like to obtain the full range of movies and TV shows.
-That’s similar to how HBO GO and Vudu operates, so a VPN is a good use case for these two options as well.
+Netflix restricts its catalog depending on where you’ve logged in from, so it’s a good choice if you would like to obtain the full range of movies and TV shows.
+That’s similar to how HBO GO and Vudu operate, so a VPN is a good tool for those as well.

 What’s the best VPN to get a US IP address?